ryanwwest/quartz/README.md

 To develop, `fetch-obsidian-blogs-and-build-site.sh` so that hugo-obsidian fetches and transforms (changes wikilinks) the symlinked markdown blog posts in `content/`, then hugo actually builds the static site.
 Easiest to use my linux box at `x/ryanwwest.com/` which nginx is serving as the local staging environment for the site.

 View  [[config.toml]] for some configurations and [[data/config.yaml]] for others, layouts/partials/giscus.html for comment system.
 But in reality, I've tweaked so many things in partials/ and css that ctrl-f is the best.
+For CSS changes, see inside assets/styles/.
+There is a custom.scss file with some changes, but I've made many others also to other files in there.

 # Original info